telerik/blazor-docs/components/treelist/columns/command.md

 >tip The event handlers use `EventCallback` and can be synchronous or async.
 This example shows async versions, and the signature for the synchronous handlers is `void MyHandlerName(TreeListCommandEventArgs args)`.

->caption Example of adding and handling command columns for inline editing of a treelist
+>caption Example of handling custom commands in a treelist

 ````CSHTML
 @* This sample showcases custom command handling for: